19-2 (2011 TV series): Episodes

-The original French version started filming in 2010 and premiered on 2 February 2011 and ended on 6 April 2011.
-39% of Quebeckers were watching the pilot when it aired.
-On 15 June 2011, the chain renewed the contract for another season, which was filmed in 2012 and premiered on 28 January 2013.
+The original French version started filming in 2010, and premiered on 2 February 2011 and ended on 6 April 2011.
+39% of Quebeckers watched the pilot when it aired.
+On 15 June 2011, the Radio-Canada channel renewed the contract for another season, which was filmed in 2012 and premiered on 28 January 2013.
 It ended on 1 April 2013.
 By the end of 2013, Radio-Canada ordered a third season to be produced, which was filmed in 2014 and premiered on 28 January 2015.
 The series finale aired on 1 April 2015.

 Reception

 Reviews have been positive overall.
 Police officers in Quebec have liked the series, seeing a way to make viewers more aware of their daily lives.

 During the first season, the show attracted about 1.3 million viewers per week, which made it the most popular series in Quebec of the winter.
 It peaked at 1,447,000 viewers on 23 February 2011, and the season finale got 1,302,000 viewers, the top in its time slot.

 In its second season, critics unanimously praised the first episode, which was based on the 2006 Dawson College shooting.
 It was watched by 1,554,000 viewers, about 39 percent of the viewers that evening in Quebec.
 (A shot-for-shot remake of this episode, filmed at the same school and also directed by Daniel Grou (Podz), was broadcast as the second-season premiere of the English version of the series.)

 The series has been nominated for several awards, including the Prix Artis and the Zapettes d'Or.
 The series, with 18 nominations at the Gémeaux 2011, and won 12 at the gala that took place on 18 September 2011.